Superrehtard/old_diaspora_wiki/Community-supported-pods.md

-Here's a list of pods (Diaspora servers) run by Diaspora community members.
-Remember, when you join one, you always log in there, but you can follow friends on *any* pod, including the main pod at joindiaspora.com.
+This is a list of pods (Diaspora servers) run by Diaspora community members.
+Remember, when you join one, you always log in to that site.
+But you can follow friends on *any* pod, including the main pod at joindiaspora.com.
 Now *that's* freedom!

+This list is rather static.
+While it can be used as a reference, we recommend that when you are choosing which pod to sign up for, you also consider:
+- [[PodUp]](http://podup.sargodarya.de) - this site sorts pods by uptime and will give you a better idea how stable a given pod is.
+- [[Pod Uptime from diasp.org]](http://pods.diasp.org) - similar service to PodUp.

-**This is alpha software!
-We do our best, but we cannot guarantee that there are no security holes exposing your data.
-As with all web services, think carefully about how much information you want to give them.**
+Don't forget: **this is alpha software!
+We do our best, but we cannot guarantee that there are no security holes exposing your data.** As with all web services, think carefully about how much information you want to give them.

-If there is a non-broken image next to the pod name, the pod is probably online at the moment.
+If there is an unbroken image next to the pod name, the pod is probably online at the moment.

 Pod maintainers: